Poor Jamestown Virginia-- the victim of poor colonial PR.

 For example, check out this YouTube video on the truth behind Pocahontas (it's NOT what you think, and it's a far cry from the Disney version!).

 And here's a link to an excellent, short video that tells about the founding of the colony.

 Maybe it’s just me, but for some time I was really confused by this attraction.
 After all, there’s Historic Jamestowne, and then there’s Jamestown Settlement.
 “What’s the difference?”
 I wondered.
 Here's the scoop...

 Run by the National Parks Service, this attraction is located on the original location of the colony.

 It may be best for those who…

-Right next door, but more visual and hands-on than its historic neighbor, The Settlement gives you the "living history" perspective of the colony.
+Right next door, but more visual, hands-on, a big more glitzy (and definitely more expensive) than its historic neighbor, The Settlement gives you the "living history" perspective of the colony.